 Numerical Python (NumPy) is a fundamental package for scientific computing in Python, including support for a powerful N-dimensional array object.
-NumPy allows you to perform complex mathematical operations and has been part of the ArcGIS software installation since 9.2.
+NumPy allows you to perform complex mathematical operations.
 For more information, see the NumPy website.

-A Python NumPy array is designed to work with large arrays.
+A NumPy array is designed to work with large arrays.
 There are many existing Python functions that have been created to process NumPy arrays, the most noted being contained in the SciPy scientific computing package for Python.

 Tables and feature data

-Table and feature classes can be converted to and from NumPy arrays using functions in the data access (arcpy.da) module.
+You can convert table and feature classes to and from NumPy arrays using functions in the data access (arcpy.da) module.

 To convert NumPy arrays to tables and feature classes, the arrays must be structured arrays.
 Structured arrays include fields (or structs) that are used to map the data to field in ArcGIS table and feature classes.
 For more information on structured arrays, see Structured arrays.

 Create a structured NumPy array.

 import numpy arr = numpy.array([(471316.383, 5000448.782), (470402.493, 5000049.216)], numpy.dtype([('X', '>f8'),('Y', '>f8')]))

 Once created, a structured NumPy array can be converted to a feature class or table.

 Convert a NumPy array to a geodatabase feature class.